 Organic cantaloupes cost $3.99 per melon, and non-organic cantaloupes cost $2.45 each.
 If you bought five organic melons, how much more would they cost than five regular ones?

-Math word problems can be tricky for students, especially if the problem has distractors or your child is not comfortable problem-solving strategies.
+Word problems can be tricky for students, especially if the math problem has distractors or your child is not comfortable with problem-solving strategies.

 Our elite math tutors are ready to help make your child a math champion!
 Sign up for our zero $ free trial to get started today.Start Zero $ Free Trial